GuiPimenta-Dev/lambda-forge-docs/docs/page5.md

 ## Building the Update Feature

+Let's utilize Forge once again to swiftly establish a tailored structure, setting the stage for our Update User functionality.

 ```
 forge function update_user --method "PUT" --description "Update an user by ID" --belongs users --endpoint "/users/{user_id}" --public
 ```

+As expected, after using the forge command to generate the `update_user` function, a predefined directory structure is created.

 ```
 functions/users